 Processing Times

 Criminal Rehabilitation applications are processed at the visa office level and are not subject to IRCC's standard processing time tool in the same way as other applications.
-Typical timelines:
+IRCC's own guidance indicates that routine applications can take six months or more, and that rehabilitation cases can take over a year.
+There is no published, guaranteed timeline, and the time needed generally varies with the complexity of the file:

 |---|---|

-Processing times are estimates only.
-Do not plan travel to Canada based on an expected CR approval date — use a TRP for any travel needed during the processing period.
+These are general expectations only, not guaranteed timelines.
+Treat any estimate as approximate and check IRCC for current information.
+Do not plan travel to Canada based on an expected CR approval date, use a TRP for any travel needed during the processing period.

 What Happens After Approval?

-- ✓ The approval is permanent — it does not expire
+- ✓ The approval is permanent: it does not expire and does not need to be renewed

-- ✓ Keep your approval letter — carry it when crossing into Canada, as CBSA may not have the approval immediately visible in their system
+- ✓ Keep your approval letter and carry a copy when crossing into Canada, as a border officer may not have the approval immediately visible in their system; you remain subject to examination at every entry

-- ✓ The approval covers your criminal history as disclosed in the application.
-A new conviction after approval creates new inadmissibility and is not covered by the CR
+- ✓ The approval covers your criminal history as disclosed and assessed in the application.
+A new conviction after approval can create a fresh inadmissibility that the existing CR does not cover, and it could require addressing again

 Tips for a Strong Application